Getting Started with Airtable Automations

 💡 Tip: Give your automation a clear name (e.g., include your group name) so you can easily spot it – especially if you're planning to connect multiple tables.
 Don’t worry, you can rename it anytime after activation.

-• You’ll see a confirmation warning saying that Certifier will issue credentials for all future records in your connected table.
+You’ll see a confirmation warning saying that if there are any records in your table, Certifier may use them for credential issuance upon activation.
 Check the box and click Confirm & Automate to proceed.

 And that's it!
 Once you choose to activate it, your new automation will be live. 🥳